Fiddler Everywhere Reporter Features

 Capturing Terminal Option

 The Start Capturing Terminal option will launch a new, clean terminal instance and route traffic only from this instance through Fiddler Everywhere Reporter.
 It will open PowerShell on Windows and the default Terminal on Mac.
 The option currently supports capturing traffic from cURL, Node.js, and Python out of the box.
-If you need to capture traffic from .NET applications, it is required to install and trust the Fiddler Root Certificate Authority manually (these options can be found in the Tools menu).
-The terminal capturing mode allows the proxy to be used in a sandboxed environment without changing the global OS proxy settings.
+If you need to capture traffic from .NET applications, you must manually install and trust the Fiddler Root Certificate Authority (through the Tools menu).
+The terminal capturing mode lets you use the proxy in a sandboxed environment without changing the global OS proxy settings.

 Use the capturing terminal option as follows: